blueewhitee/blockbyscroll/README.md

-# ScrollStop
+# NoMoScroll

 **Control your scrolling and prevent doomscrolling**

-ScrollStop is a browser extension designed to help you maintain healthy scrolling habits on social media and other distracting site by limiting how much you can scroll in a single session.
+NoMoScroll is a browser extension designed to help you maintain healthy scrolling habits on social media and other distracting site by limiting how much you can scroll in a single session.

 ## Features